Peraanmai: Plot

 Duruvan's troops plant the landmines they acquired from one of the dead mercenaries, and another of the mercenaries steps on a landmine and dies.
-This scares the mercenaries, and Anderson and Benny decide to seqrch for the rest of the landmines, while the others set up a camp there.
-That night, Dhuruvan and his troops break into the mercenaries' camp, kill two men and seize one of their two boxes, expecting it to contain information about the air missile.
-The next morning, Anderson and Benny find two men dead and find one box is missing.
-Anderson tells Benny to take three men to the site of the rocket launch and launch the missile.
+This scares the mercenaries, and Anderson and Benny decide to search for the remaining landmines, while the others set up a camp there.
+That night, Dhuruvan and his troops break into the mercenaries' camp, kill two men, and seize one of their two boxes, expecting it to contain information about the air missile.
+The next morning, Anderson and Benny find two men dead and one box missing.
+Anderson tells Benny to take three men to the rocket launch site and launch the missile.
 Anderson takes the rest of his men to destroy Duruvan and the women, and a battle ensues.

 On the other side, Ganapathiram finds the complaint letter, gathers his team, and goes to the forest checkpoint to find out what happened.
 The storekeeper tells him what happened and that condoms were purchased.
-Assuming Duruvan has kidnapped the women, Ganapathiram and his officers destroy Duruvan's community and homes, and exile them from the area while insulting their lower-caste status.
-He finds Ajitha's corpse in the quicksand, and assumes Duruvan raped and killed her.
+Assuming Duruvan has kidnapped the women, Ganapathiram and his officers destroy Duruvan's community and homes and exile them from the area while insulting their lower-caste status.
+He finds Ajitha's corpse in the quicksand and assumes Duruvan raped and killed her.
 Ganapathiram describes Duruvan as a serial killer to the district collector, who, with Ganapathiram's permission, issues a shoot-at-sight order for Duruvan.

 Duruvan and the women kill three of the mercenaries.
-Benny tells his fellow mercenary Collin, to stay and guard the missile-containing box whilst they go to help Anderson in the battle.
+Benny tells his fellow mercenary Collin to stay and guard the missile-containing box while they go to help Anderson in the battle.
 After finding their secret signal, Anderson kills Susheela and hangs her from a tree, and Duruvan and the women bury her body.
-The women kill Thompson and two more mercenaries, leaving only Anderson, Benny and Collin.
+The women kill Thompson and two more mercenaries, leaving only Anderson, Benny, and Collin.
 Benny finds Duruvan and the women, but Duruvan captures him and forces him to lure Anderson, after which Duruvan and the women kill Benny.
-Duruvan goes in search of Anderson whilst the women go to stop the missile launch.
+Duruvan goes in search of Anderson, whilst the women go to stop the missile launch.
 Ganapathiram finds Duruvan and tries to shoot him.
-Duruvan tries but fails to reveal the situation.
-Using his two-way radio, Ganapathiram tries to order his men to kill Duruvan.
-Duruvan throws away the walkie-talkie, beats Ganapathiram and escapes.
-When Ganapathiram goes to retrieve the walkie-talkie, sees the mercenaries' corpses and realises that Duruvan killed them.
-Ganapathiram reveals the situation to the collector.
+Duruvan tries to reveal the situation but fails.
+Using his walkie-talkie, Ganapathiram tries to order his men to kill Duruvan.
+Duruvan throws away the walkie-talkie, beats Ganapathiram, and escapes.
+When Ganapathiram goes to retrieve the walkie-talkie, he sees the mercenaries' corpses, realizes that Duruvan killed them, and reveals the situation to the collector.